helgoboss/helgobox/doc/user-guide.md

       naturally disables feedback because REAPER generally excludes input FX from audio/MIDI processing while a track is unarmed (*this is subject to change in future!*).
 - **Server**
-    - **Enabled:** This enables/disables the built-in server for allowing the ReaLearn companion app to connect to ReaLearn.
+    - **Enabled:** This enables/disables the built-in server for allowing the ReaLearn Companion app to connect to ReaLearn.
     - **Add firewall rule:** Attempts to add a firewall rule for making the server accessible from other devices or displays instructions how to do it.